 What Is ADHD?
 A Clear Guide for Adults in Calgary

 ADHD is a common neurodevelopmental condition that affects attention, organisation, and impulse control.
-At Clear Minds Psychology in Calgary, we help adults better understand how ADHD impacts their lives and develop practical tools to manage symptoms, improve focus, and restore confidence.
+At Clear Minds Psychology in Calgary, we help adults to better understand how ADHD impacts their day-to-day lives and to develop practical strategies to help improve focus, manage overwhelm, and rebuild confidence.

 ADHD Symptoms in Adults: A Calgary Psychologist’s Guide

-Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that begins in childhood and, for approximately 75% of children, continues into adolescence.
-Over half of those continue to experience symptoms into adulthood.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that begins in childhood and continues into adulthood¹.

 • Predominantly Inattentive Presentation